yuheun/Graduation-Project/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### ----Written by berry1015----
+To use tflite model for computervision, you need to get the model through me The tflite model file was too large to upload here...